RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

 ## Implications on Loss Functions

 Suppose we have a parametric model $$v_t(x;\theta)$$ trained to approximate the RF velocity field $$v_t(x)$$ under a specific affine interpolation.
 After training, we can use the relationships derived above to convert this model into $$v'_t(x;\theta)$$, corresponding to a different affine interpolation, without retraining.

-This leads to two related questions:
+Some questions arise:

-1) How does training with one interpolation differ from converting an RF trained with another interpolation?

-2) Does post-training conversion between models degrade performance?
+*How does training with one interpolation differ from converting an RF trained with another interpolation?* *Does post-training conversion between models degrade performance?*

 It turns out that choosing a different affine interpolation during training is equivalent to changing the **time-weighting** in the loss function and applying an affine transform to the model parameterization.
 As long as the transformations $$\omega_t$$ and $$\tau_t$$ are not highly singular, converting a model from one affine interpolation to another may not impact the performance dramatically.